intelligent-machine-learning/dlrover/docs/design/easydl.md

 ## Target

-We hope to design and implement a system which can free the users from resource configuration completely and focus on the model training itself.
+We hope to design and implement a system which can free users from resource configuration completely and focus on the model training itself.
 Without any input (on resource configuration), the EasyDL can still provide the optimal resource plan for each training job, Meanwhile, the EasyDL can optimize the